 Advantages of SPR:

-There are several advantages of SPR.
-Some of them includes:
+There are several advantages to SPR.
+Some of them include:

 - SPR is Label-free that means it is less expensive and easier to perform as compared to other common assay techniques.